Getting out a good Aloo Gobi recipe has been something that's been playing on the back of my mind for YEARS.

 Store in an airtight container - it will be good for 3-4 months.

 Aloo Gobi has always been a stand-alone dish for us.
-It’s perfect with a hot, buttered roti or freshly cooked paratha.
-We also like serving it with some sweetened yogurt – I hear it is meant to make the cauliflower easier to digest.
+It's perfect with a hot, buttered roti or freshly cooked paratha.
+We also like serving it with some sweetened yogurt, which cuts through the 'strong' flavour of the cauliflower, if that's an issue for you.

 It also does really well with salad - even having some vegetables just cut up and served as I've shown in the images is good enough.
 Especially the red onions *drools*.
 A squeeze of lemon also does wonders.